Ten Facts about Pound Sterling

 Various banks in the United Kingdom are permitted to issue banknotes.
 The Bank of England issues notes for use in England and Wales.
 The Bank of Scotland, Royal Bank of Scotland and Clydesdale Bank issue notes for Scotland.
 Notes in Northern Ireland are issued by Bank of Ireland, First Trust Bank, Danske Bank and Ulster Bank.
-However, notes issued by the Scottish and Northern Irish are not actually legal tender!
+However, notes issued by the Scottish and Northern Irish are not actually legal tender, although they are legal currency!
 What this means is that they don't have to be accepted as payment for an item but exist as a kind of promise to pay, a bit like a cheque.
-Even so, they will be accepted everywhere in their own countries and will usually get accepted in most places in England and Wales, perhaps with a bit of hesistance!
-Notes issued by the Bank of England are legal tender in England and Wales and have to be accepted everywhere as payment for goods in those countries.
+Even so, they will be accepted everywhere in their own countries and will get accepted in most places in England and Wales, perhaps with a bit of grumbling and hesistance by the recipiant!
+Notes and coins issued by the Bank of England are legal tender in all countries that use the Pound Sterling currency

 The Pound Sterling currency is made up of several coins and notes.
 In common everyday use in the UK are 1p, 2p, 5p, 10p, 20p, 50p, £1 and £2 coins and £5, £10, £20 and £50 notes. £1 notes are also issued in Guernsey, Jersey, the Isle of Man, and in Scotland by the Royal Bank of Scotland. £100 notes are also issued in these areas, in addition to Northern Ireland. £1 notes were taken out of circulation by the Bank of England in 1988.
 Commemorative 25p an £5 coins have been produced, and can be accepted as payment for goods.
 No 25p coin has been produced since 1981, the last being to commemorate the wedding of Prince Charles and Lady Diana.